Precise Reasoning About Container-Internal Pointers with Logical Pinning

 The pattern of exposing and manipulating internal pointers of containers is common in low-level programming.
 The same pattern naturally arises in Rust, where the type system enforces memory safety through controlled aliasing.

-We return in \cref{sec:related-work} to discuss Rust’s borrowing model, including the standard borrows, splitting borrows and the proposed extension of deferred borrows.
-While these mechanisms provide strong safety guarantees, they remain insufficient for expressing certain patterns of internal pointer exposure: current Rust cannot easily express the examples discussed above (logger updates, element swaps, or borrowing multiple elements and subtrees in a tree): the Rustonomicon calls our element-swapping example “pretty clearly hopeless” for “general container types like a tree”~\cite{therustprojectdevelopersSplittingBorrowsRustonomicon2025}.
+We return in \cref{sec:related-work} to Rust’s borrowing model, including the standard borrows, splitting borrows and deferred borrows.
+While these mechanisms provide strong safety guarantees, they remain insufficient to express certain patterns of internal pointer exposure: current Rust cannot easily express the above examples (logger updates, element swaps, or borrowing multiple elements and subtrees in a tree).
+The Rustonomicon calls our element-swapping example “pretty clearly hopeless” for “general container types like a tree”~\cite{therustprojectdevelopersSplittingBorrowsRustonomicon2025}.

 \todo{Can deferred borrow express the logger example?
 Check it out.}